AmineDjeghri/awesome-os-setup/README.md

  - Open Ubuntu terminal from current location : go to windows terminal ->  parameters -> profiles -> ubuntu -> command line (under name) and change it to `ubuntu run`
  - Use ubuntu as default terminal in pycharm: tools>terminal  and put in shell path: `ubuntu run`
  - You can use this command to convert a windows path to wsl path : `wslpath  'C:\Users\AmineDjeghri\Desktop\git\quarterback-tabular'`
+ - copy your ssh key from windows to linux and use on the ssh file of linux : `chmod 600 your_ssh_file`

 ## customize linux terminal
 ### Install and set up zsh as default